 Many residents have raised concerns with Brompton Regis Parish Council about the negative effects of all this on their daily life and on the environment, andlocal and visiting fishermen have been unable to fish.

 The Parish Council has been in regular communication with the South West Lakes Trust (SWLT), Exmoor National Park Authority (ENPA), the Highways Authority and local police teams, repeatedly reporting the situation, and has specifically asked for:

-– no Stopping or No Waiting Highways signs to make the road a Clearway between Bessom Cross and the narrows by the gate entrance to the bridleway which would make clear to drivers the restrictions and enable the Police to action the parking problems
+– no Stopping or No Waiting Highways signs on the road between Bessom Cross and the narrows by the gate entrance to the bridleway which would make clear to drivers the restrictions and enable the Police to take action on parking problems

 – police action against breaks in Covid-19 regulations